 Prime Minister Hun Sen has applied pressure on China to expedite materials by plane and ship so that businesses won’t need to shut down.

-Textile and Apparel are the mainstays of the economy of Bangladesh.
+Textile and Apparel are they mainstay of the economy of Bangladesh.
 There is now a serious shortage of materials.
 The country is hoping to use diverse means of transportation in order to expedite the supply chains by 3 weeks.

 Factories have already seen $138 million in orders canceled or postponed due to the coronavirus.

 Rubana Huq, president of the BGMEA commented, that 20 factories collectively had $10 million in orders canceled in one day this week.
-“Most brands are putting the orders indefinitely on hold and canceling,” she said.
-“For them, it’s a question of the survival of the businesses, for us it’s the survival of our 4.1 million workers.”
+“Most brands are putting the orders indefinitely on hold and cancelling,” she said.
+“For them it’s a question of the survival of the businesses, for us it’s the survival of our 4.1 million workers.”

-Italy, the luxury fashion capital of the world, has shut down all businesses.
-The country is on a nation-wide lockdown.
-The virus crisis-affected Italy, Paris, and UK Fashion weeks with shows being canceled or replaced with virtual representation.
+Italy, the luxury fashion capital of the world, has shut down all business.
+The country is on a nation-wide lock down.
+The virus crisis affected Italy, Paris, and UK Fashion weeks with shows being cancelled or replaced with virtually representation.

 Zara (Inditex), the world’s largest retailer closes 3,785 stores in 39 markets.
 Zara has 7,469 stores in 96 markets; the question remains how many other markets will close.
 H&M has closed 3,500 stores around the world.

 H&M, for instance, has had to “temporarily pause new orders as well as evaluate potential changes on recently placed orders” due to the global drop in demand, a spokesperson said in an emailed statement.

 H&M’s spokesperson said the company’s “long-term commitment to suppliers will remain intact and we are in close and transparent dialogue with them, but in this extreme situation we need to respond fast, together with our business partners, and take decisions that can be difficult in the short-term, but necessary in the long-term.”